agentrickard/domain/domain_content/README.txt

 When the module is installed, a new top-level Administration menu is created.
 This menu is titled 'Affiliated Content'.

+If your site has fewer domains than set in the Domain List Size setting of the main module, then each affilite will be given its own menu entry.
+The default size of this variable is 25.

+See http://drupal.org/node/367752 for the rationale.

 ----
 3.1 Access Control